 Step 1: Balance pH levels

-Balancing the pH levels of a pool may sound scientific, however, it is a lot easier than you might think.
+Balancing a pool’s pH levels may sound scientific, but it is a lot easier than you might think.
 Chemically balancing your pool is important for overall maintenance.

-Not only does this help to sanitize the water, but it also reduces corrosion on metal fixtures such as handrails and ladders.
+This not only helps to sanitize the water but also reduces corrosion on metal fixtures such as handrails and ladders.

-To measure these levels, you will need a pH testing kit or a pool water test vial.
+You will need a pH testing kit or a pool water test vial to measure these levels.
 Testing kits are the cheaper of the two and can be purchased online for less than $5.
 Pool water test vials are slightly more expensive but are reusable.
 The choice is yours!

 Step 2: Clean the swimming pool

-Two or three days before you decide to close your pool for the winter, give it a deep clean.
+Give it a deep clean two or three days before you decide to close your pool for the winter.
 Get every piece of dirt off of the pool floor and scrub the sides with a pool brush.
 Pay careful attention to any corners or anywhere else that algae may lurk.

-After the pool is thoroughly clean you will need to add pool shock.
+After thoroughly cleaning the pool, you will need to add pool shock.

-Pool shock is a fast-acting highly concentrated mixture of chlorine granules.
-When added to pool water, it drastically raises the level of chlorine to kill bacteria and sanitize the water over a short period of time.
+Pool shock is a fast-acting, highly concentrated mixture of chlorine granules.
+When added to pool water, it drastically raises the chlorine level to kill bacteria and sanitize the water quickly.

-If the levels of chlorine are low, you will need to use a chlorinated shock chemical.
-If they are high, a non-chlorinated shock is should be used.
+If the chlorine levels are low, you will need to use a chlorinated shock chemical.
+If they are high, a non-chlorinated shock chemical should be used.

 Step 3: Store all pool accessories